iCovarrubias/angularJS/03 - Gallery/gallery/README.md

 	})()
 }
 ### Future improvements
+Establish which method should we call when new images are loaded?

+Make the nextPage() method public, so that users of our directive decide when to request more images.

 ### Problems found during development
-Laying out the page, as image sizes and ratio can vary
+Laying out the page, as image sizes and ratio can vary.

-Sources can be quite diverse, which results in more code by the users of our directive.
+Sources can be quite diverse, which results in more code by the users of our directive (everything programmed with the schema object).

+There's a strange bug where the page is auto-scrolled on reload, which was fixed by scrolling the page to the top on document ready, this is called from the directive's controller and in a real scenario this may interfer with other code that may be positioning the site on purpose.